-Very rarely can a dog go without a cone post-surgery.
-With these tips for using a cone, the staff at East Valley Animal Hospital hope to help make the experience a little less stressful.
+Because it’s very rare for a dog not to need a cone post-surgery, it’s important to know how to get your dog used to wearing one.
+With these tips for properly using a cone, you can make the experience a little less stressful for your pup.
 Here’s how to make a dog cone more comfortable.

 1. Keep the Cone On